HPI-BP2017N2/Crawler/README.md

 ```bash
 storm jar target/spikeStormCrawler-1.0-SNAPSHOT.jar  org.apache.storm.flux.Flux --local es-injector.flux --filter prod.properties
 ```
-The seed URLs will be read from the seeds.txt in the folder and injected into the status index of Elasticsearch
+The seed URLs will be read from the seeds.txt in the folder and injected into the status index of Elasticsearch.

 NOTE: Storm has to be running this includes
 - Supervisor
 - Nimbus